diezfx/transformation-framework/README.md

 ### Orchestration(name is open for alternatives)
+Every component is visited in order.
-The principal idea is the same as for transformation The major difference is the implementation of the visitors.
+The major difference is the implementation of the visitors.
+In this step the runtime properties are provided.
+Then the deployment is executed.
-In this step every property that becomes known during execution is added to the model After every step the `state.yaml` is updated to reflect the new infos.
+After that the properties that become known during execution are added back to the model.
+After every step the `state.yaml` is updated to reflect the new infos.

 [Kubernetes](kubernetes.md)
 [Ansible](ansible.md)
 [Terraform](terraform.md)

-## Built-in Types

-The types used are all in the model.
+### possible future work
+- decpouple orchestration from transformation
+- new instance model after transformation
+- add verification

 ## Build the project